 “From the very first, he had scoffed at the idea of a land-based currency as a pure confidence trick; currencies had to be backed by a highly liquid, easily transferable, internationally acceptable asset, such as gold.
 He found it hard to believe that someone being paid in the new currency would derive any comfort from the theoretical promise that those currency notes were ultimately convertible into some slab of inaccessible Thuringian woodland or Bavarian pasture or perhaps of a Communist-riddled Saar factory.
 During the debate on the various currency reform plans, Schacht had forthrightly argued for gold as the foundation for a new currency.
 While no one could challenge the theoretical basis of his logic, the fatal difficulty had been that Germany simply did not have enough gold for the job.”

-The Rentenmark Ordinance
+When Was The Rentenmark Introduced?

 On October 15 1923 the Rentenmark Ordinance was published, which created the Rentenbank.